Phase Matching for Out-of-Distribution Generalization: Experiments

-\textbf{Effects of Different Modules.} We conduct ablation studies to investigate the impact of each module in our method in \cref{abl:module}.
-Compared with baseline, the amplitude perturbation data augmentation module (APDA) plays a significant role in our method, lifting the performance by a margin of 4.5\%.
+We conduct ablation studies to investigate the impact of each module in our method in Sec. \ref{abl:module}.
+Compared with the baseline, the amplitude perturbation data augmentation module (APDA) plays a significant role in our method, lifting the performance by a margin of 4.5\%.
 We exclude the momentum-updated encoder (MoEnc) for variant B, and the performance drops by nearly 1\%, demonstrating the over-dependence on the amplitude spectrum makes the feature extraction inefficient.
-With the cross-contrast operation for the image pairs, PhaMa surpasses variant C and D, suggesting that keeping the consistency between the image pairs is important for the training of contrastive learning.
+With the cross-contrast operation for the image pairs, PhaMa surpasses variants C and D, suggesting that keeping the consistency between the image pairs is important for the training of contrastive learning.